sebecjeanluc/code-quiz/README.md

 ## Important note

-add what techniques are used here
+a variety of techniques in Javascript are used such as DOM Manipulation, Event Handling, Conditional Logic, Looping, Template Literals, Data Attributes, and Local Storage API.

 ### Preview